ringspagit/DS3_GetCleanData_Project-HAR/README.md

 ### Data Process Steps:
 1. Loads the activity reference file *activity_labels.txt* from working directory (enumerates activity names)
 2. Loads features reference file *features.txt* from working directory (enumerates observation column names)
-2. identifies the mean() and std() cols only for final dataset (66 observations)
+3. identifies the mean() and std() cols only for final dataset (66 observations; "Freq" cols excluded)
-3. Cleans up the observation column names - removes punctuation and reverts to lowercase
+4. Cleans up the observation column names - removes punctuation and reverts to lowercase
-4. Processes the test & train data in turn from subdirectory, using function **harload(...)**:
+5. Processes the test & train data in turn from subdirectory, using function **harload(...)**:
 - Load *subject_{test|train}.txt*	Subject ID for the observation set (1-30)
 - Load *y_{test|train}.txt*		Activity labels for the observation set (1-6)
 - Load *X_{test|train}.txt*		Observation set (561 variables per obs)
 - Converts activity ID in activity labels (y) data to activity name
 - Selects only the mean() and std() observations from the observation (X) data
 - Returns data frame with: subject id, activity name, selected observations
-5. Merges the two datasets
+6. Merges the two datasets
-6. Summarizes data using aggregate() - mean of each col, by subject id and activity name
+7. Summarizes data using aggregate() - mean of each col, by subject id and activity name
-7. Outputs summary resultset to file *harmean.txt* in working directory
+8. Outputs summary resultset to file *harmean.txt* in working directory
 ---